 - An innovative product which combines an eWallet with currency transfers

-- Helpful service and overall client satisfaction from the experience
+- Excellent online platform and overall client satisfaction from the experience

-Exchange Rates: The currency rates offered by Currencyfair are dynamic.
+The currency rates offered by CurrencyFair are dynamic.

 There are two ways to go along: